statsplot/jshinyserver/documents/production.md

 ### Deploy with docker
   - **non-root user inside container**
 By default, docker daemon starts container with root(superuser).
-Superuser/non-root inside a container don't get all the [Linux capabilities] as superuser in the host.
+Superuser/non-root inside a container don't get all the [Linux capabilities] as superuser/non-root in the host.
 Most of the time it's safe to run with superuser.

 It's a good practice to run as non-root (the same as running in the host).
 When starting a container, [specify non-root user] by
 ```